Chart Color Schemes

 Dilston - Lilydale has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 85 potential impact projects in total.
-Major ones include The Green, Rocherlea Subdivision, Launceston Tennis Centre Upgrades, and Newnham Creek Stabilisation Project.
-Relevant details are listed below.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 78 projects that could impact the region.
+Notable initiatives include The Green project, Rocherlea Subdivision, Launceston Tennis Centre upgrades, and Newnham Creek Stabilisation Project.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.